Microsoft Ads vs Google Ads: Which Paid Search Advertising Platform is Best For Your Business

 Costs

-One surprising fact is that retail advertisers often pay more for Microsoft Ads than Google Ads.
+Interestingly, retail advertisers sometimes pay more on Microsoft Ads than Google Ads, depending on niche competitiveness..

 Audience Targeting